verus-lang/verus/source/docs/guide/src/logatom-spec.md

 }
 ```

+We store the function arguments in the predicate type to allow the atomic pre- and postcondition to depend on them.
+If the atomic update is moved across function boundaries,
+or around loops (especially when [loop isolation is enabled](./reference-attributes.html#verifierloop_isolation)),
+it is sometimes necessary to reassert the value of the function arguments.
+This can be done with `au.pred().args(...)`, using the `PredType::args` predicate defined above.

 It is currently not possible to use a custom or pre-existing predicate type to define a logically atomic function.
 This also means it is not useful to implement the `UpdatePredicate` trait by hand.

-We store the function arguments in the predicate type to allow the atomic pre- and postcondition to depend on them.

 ## Running examples